The Revolt of the Masses

 Part I: The scary stuff

 I have a thirst for philosophical discussions about human communication: how we communicate, why we bother, and to what end.
 Sometimes my journey for information takes me on some pretty wide meanders (read “over thinking”) like John Stuart Mill’s On Liberty, Thomas More Utopia, J.B.
 Phillips’ Your God is too Small, Gertrude Himmelfarb On Looking into the Abyss.
 Some of these books are in my collection.
 A very small number are well worn.
 Most I have read once, ponder at a distance then conceal bewilderment at my utter ignorance.

-"Masses" is a collection of essays that Ortega delivered to his students and followers - concerns he had about social developments.
+“Masses” is a collection of essays that Ortega delivered to his students and followers – concerns he had about social developments during pre-World War II.
 Retrospectively, the collection holds the clearest record of the rise of a worker rebellion that led to the Spanish Revolution in 1936.
-In this way, "Masses" delivers a deeply insightful (some may call elitist) description of volatility among large and disaffected bodies of people and the pressure they exert on government and society as a whole.
-Among Ortega's prominent themes is the pervasiveness of mediocrity – not necessarily as an artifact of social order but as a potent political equalizer.
+In this way, he delivers a deeply insightful (some may call elitist) description of volatility among large and disaffected bodies of people and the pressure they exert on government and society as a whole.
+Among Ortega’s prominent themes is the pervasiveness of mediocrity – not necessarily as an artifact of social order but as a potent political equalizer.
 Yeah.
 Let that one sink in.

 Let’s open with one of the most serious and general criticism of Ortega.
 He writes like a pure intellectual elitist.
 I speak mainly to his description of socialized conformity, a.k.a. mass thinking: a system of order that is openly opposed to excellence and inclined toward conformity; a force that seeks the maintenance of the status quo by relegating original thinking as a clear threat to the best interests of the average person.
 Yet, as one of the intellectual leaders of the pre-WWII Spanish Republican government, he was a champion of anti-fascist and anti-totalitarian ideals.
 In Ortega’s defense, while he may seem to rise above the crowd, he dives deeply into the psyche of disenfranchisement – economic, political, and social.
 Suddenly, the elitist feels more and more like a warning bell before catastrophe.